StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 This describes how a UI element moves when being dragged around by a user!

 - `UIMove.Exact` — The element follows the position and orientation of the user's hand exactly.
+- `UIMove.ExactNoscale` — Behaves just like ui_move_exact, but opts out of uniform scaling.
+Use this when a Handle is provided a scale value, but should only ever be translated and rotated by multiple interactors, never scaled.
 - `UIMove.FaceUser` — The element follows the position of the user's hand, but orients to face the user's head instead of just using the hand's rotation.
 - `UIMove.None` — Do not allow user input to change the element's pose at all!
 You may also be interested in UI.Push/PopSurface.
 - `UIMove.PosOnly` — This element follows the hand's position only, completely discarding any rotation information.